-As previously mentioned, there are several factors that affect the dryness of the soil including: size of the pot, size of the tree, soil mix, time of the year and weather conditions.
-I know this post is getting very long, but still want quickly go over some these factors since I think they are important to mention.
+As previously mentioned, there are several factors that affect the dryness of the soil including the size of the pot, the size of the tree, the soil mix, time of the year, and weather conditions.
+I know this post is getting very long, but still want to quickly go over some of these factors since I think they are important to mention.

 Soil type will determine how well it absorbs and holds water.
 You want a perfect mix of components that are able to absorb water well, but at the same time have a good drainage.
 If the soil holds too much water, it will lead to root rot.

-Fast growing plants tent to develop roots faster and therefore, require shorter watering interval and more water.
-Use larger pots with more amount of soil for this kind of plants.
+Fast-growing plants tend to develop roots faster and therefore, require shorter watering intervals and more water.
+Use larger pots with more amount of soil for this kind of plant.
 More soil means longer drying time.

 As you all know, high temperatures and sunlight will decrease drying time by a lot.
-Even without sun, with the temperatures above 80F most of the bonsai will need to be watered daily.
-Of course with a high humidity the drying time will increase.
+Even without sun, with temperatures above 80F, most of the bonsai will need to be watered daily.
+Of course, with high humidity, the drying time will increase.

 Wind can also be a factor.
 Strong winds can very quickly dry out a plant decreasing watering interval.
-Surely climate trees require more water during growing season when the temperatures are warmer, than in the winter when it is cooler and the growth rate slows down.
+Surely climate trees require more water during the growing season when the temperatures are warmer than in the winter when it is cooler and the growth rate slows down.